 It is so easy to grow oregano in a greenhouse at any time of the year.
 This popular pizza herb is a perennial plant, which means that it lives for more than two years.
 It rises as a shrub that can stretch up to 29 inches high.
-Its leaves are a tiny, oval and grayish-green color.
-It has purple edible flowers found on the tip of stabilized stems.
+Its leaves are a tiny, oval, and grayish-green color.
+It has purple edible flowers found on the tips of stabilized stems.
 It also promotes the growth of neighboring plants.

 Did we mention the pizza herb?
-Did you know that nearly all the pizza recipes have oregano as an essential ingredient?
-Oregano became famous in the USA after World War II when American soldiers returned back from the battlefields in Italy.
-Aside from serious war flashbacks, they also brought the spice oregano as they were craving for pizza.
+Did you know that nearly all pizza recipes have oregano as an essential ingredient?
+Oregano became famous in the USA after World War II when American soldiers returned from the battlefields in Italy.
+Aside from serious war flashbacks, they also brought the spice oregano as they were craving pizza.

 Interesting facts about oregano